sgromme/sgromme.github.io/_posts/2025-03-27-setting-up-chirpy.md

 ## Prerequisites
-Note: This is for Windows , WSL and Docker only.
+Note: This is for Windows , WSL and Docker but should work for any operating system.
 (As a alternative you can you Github code spaces see this link)

 [Github Codespaces](https://sgromme.github.io/posts/setting-up-chirpy-codespaces)